Stroke and Cerebrovascular Center

 - State the importance of organized stroke networks of care.

 Washington University School of Medicine in St. Louis - Continuing Medical Education

-In support of improving patient care, Washington University School of Medicine in St. Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by Mid-America Transplant and Washington University School of Medicine in St. Louis.
+Washington University School of Medicine in St. Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME) and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Credit Awarded for this Activity: